Cyprus VAT

 The excess input VAT is refunded immediately by the Cyprus VAT service of the Cyprus Tax Department provided that the relevant procedures of the department are followed.

-There is no VAT cash outflow in respect of the intra-Community acquisition of goods (with the exception of goods subject to excise duty) as VAT is calculated using the reverse charge accounting method.
+There is no VAT cash outflow in respect of the intra-community acquisition of goods (except goods subject to excise duty) as VAT is calculated using the reverse charge accounting method.
 This implies an entry in the books of the company with which the VAT is charged (VAT is self-charged) and at the same time claims it back, provided that it concerns supplies for which the right to recover input VAT is provided, without creating any costs or any cash outflow from the company.

 2. Registration for VAT purposes in detail